 Google Continuing To Test 4 Text Ads In Search Results

-This isn't the first time Google has tested four top-line ads on desktop results.
+This isn't the first time Google has experimented with four top-line ads in desktop results.

 We’ve received several reports of people seeing four text ads in Google search results on desktop over the past couple of months.
 For example, the screen shot above was sent by Frederik Hyldig of S360 in Denmark last month.
 In all cases we’ve seen, four ads are served at the top, and no ads appear along the right rail; most reports have come from outside the US.